MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 # Introduction to SharePoint information architecture

 Well-planned and executed information architecture is a prerequisite for an intelligent and high-performing intranet, hub, or site.
-Good information architecture helps people find what they need to complete tasks in a way that makes sense to them.
-Great information architecture helps improve user adoption, satisfaction, and productivity while reducing IT costs, information overload, and minimize compliance and security risks
+The most important first step in planning an effective information architecture is understanding your users and helping them find what they need to complete tasks in a way that makes the most sense to them.

+Information architecture also helps improve user adoption, satisfaction, and productivity while reducing IT costs, information overload, and minimize compliance and security risks.

-The most important step in planning an effective information architecture is understanding your users:
+**In this article:**

 - [Learn the main elements of information architecture](#information-architecture-elements-in-sharepoint)
 - [Review the different roles involved in implementing information architecture](#understand-your-role-and-how-to-collaborate)